 How to connect BlogIn with Zapier

-Once you are logged in to Zapier, log in to your BlogIn account and head to your profile to create the integration between BlogIn and Zapier.
+Once you are logged in to Zapier, log in to your BlogIn account and head to My Profile to create the integration between BlogIn and Zapier.

-On the Integrations tab, find Zapier and click the Add BlogIn to your Zapier account button.
+Scroll down to the Integrations section, find Zapier and click the Add BlogIn to your Zapier account button.